-10. Erasure of data
+10. Deletion of data

-When contacting us (via a contact form or e-mail), the user's details will be processed for the purpose of dealing with the contact request and its processing in accordance with Article 6 (1b) GDPR (pre-contractual/contractual measures).
+When contacting us (via contact form or e-mail), the user's details are processed for the purpose of handling the contact request and its processing pursuant to Art.
+6 para.
+1 lit. b GDPR (pre-contractual/contractual measures).

 12. Collection of access data and log files